|Closing Date||1 July|

 An excercise which has been submitted for the degree of Bachelor of Music or a composition which has already been published in written or recorded form, including public broadcast, will not be accepted.

 2022 topic and requirements:

-Topic: Compose a work for mezzo soprano, violin and piano using any text or texts.
+Topic: Compose a piece for cello and piano

-- The work should be between 10 - 15 minutes in duration.
+The work should be between 8-15 minutes in duration